Paraphrasing vs Coreferring: Two Sides of the Same Coin: Chirps*: Leveraging Coreference Information for Paraphrasing

 \subsection{Evaluation}

 We used the model for two purposes: (1) classification: determining if a pair of predicate templates are paraphrases or not; and (2) ranking the pairs based on the predicted positive class score.
+We consider the ranking evaluation as more informative, as we expect the ranking to reflect the number of contexts in which a pair of predicates may be coreferring.
+That is, predicate pairs that are coreferring in many contexts will be ranked higher than those that are coreferring in just a few contexts.

-\paragraph{Classifier Results.} In Table~\ref{table:classifier_evaluation} we depict the precision, recall, $F_1$ and accuracy scores on the distantly supervised test set from Section~\ref{sec:distant_supervision}.
-We compared our classifier with two baselines; one based on the original Chirps scores and another based on cosine similarity scores between the two mentions using GloVe embeddings \cite{pennington-etal-2014-glove}.\footnote{Multi-word predicates were represented by the average of their word vectors.} For both baselines we used the train set to learn a threshold $T$ for which predicate pairs whose score exceeds $T$ are considered paraphrases.
-Our classifier substantially improved upon the baselines in both accuracy and $F_1$, by decreasing the false-positive error rate.
+We compare our model with two baselines: the original Chirps scores, and a baseline that assigns each pair of predicates the cosine similarity scores between the predicates using GloVe embeddings \cite{pennington-etal-2014-glove}.\footnote{We were motivated to compare with Glove since this resource is utilized as a lexical representation in the state-of-the-art system of \cite{barhom-etal-2019-revisiting}, which is utilized in the next section.
+Here, multi-word predicates were represented by the average of their Glove word vectors.} For the classification decisions made by the two baseline scores (Chirps score and cosine similarity for Glove vectors), we learn a threshold that yields the best accuracy score over the train set, above which a pair of predicates is classified as positive.

+Table~\ref{table:classifier_evaluation} displays the accuracy, precision, recall and $F_1$ scores for classification evaluation and the Average Precision (AP) for ranking evaluation.
+Our scorer dramatically improves upon the baselines in all metrics.

-\paragraph{Ranking Results.} Table~\ref{table:ranker_results} exemplifies the ranking of top predicate pairs by our scorer and the original Chirps scorer.
-We report the average precision scores on the entire test set ``AP (all)'' and on a random subset of 500 predicate pairs from the annotated data with at least 6 support pairs each: ``AP (500)'', on which our scorer outperforms the Chirps' scorer by 8 points.
-The results are statistically significant using bootstrap and permutation tests with $p < 0.001$ \cite{dror-etal-2018-hitchhikers}.
+To show that the improved scoring generalizes beyond examples that appear in the ECB+ dataset, we selected a random subset of 500 predicate pairs with at least 6 support pairs from the entire Chirps resource and annotated them in the same method described in Section~\ref{sec:distant_supervision}.
+The ranker evaluated on this subset gained 8 points in AP, relative to the original Chirps ranking.
+All results are statistically significant using bootstrap and permutation tests with $p < 0.001$ \cite{dror-etal-2018-hitchhikers}.

+Table~\ref{table:ranker_results} exemplifies highly ranked predicate pairs by our Chirps* scorer, the original Chirps scorer and the GloVe scorer, which illustrates the improved ranking performance of Chirps* (as measured in table \ref{table:classifier_evaluation} by the AP score).

+\paragraph{Ablation Test} To evaluate the importance of each type of feature, we perform an ablation test.
+Table~\ref{table:ablation_test} displays the performance of various ablated models, each of which with one set of features (Section~\ref{sec:features}) removed from the representation.
+In the classification task, removing the named entity coverage features somewhat improved the performance, mostly by increasing the recall.
+However, in terms of the (primary) ranking evaluation, each set of features contributed to the performance, with the full model performing best.